Air Fryer Pancakes

 SERVES 8 pancakes

-KIT you will need an air fryer, a large mixing bowl and four silicone moulds.
+KIT you will need an air fryer, mixing bowl and silicone moulds.

 200g of plain flour